What is a nuptial agreement?

 What is the difference between prenuptial agreements and postnuptial agreements?

-Historically the two have been treated differently by the courts but they are now seen as equally valid types of agreement.
+Historically the two have been treated differently by the courts, but they are now seen as equally valid types of agreement.
 However, there are some different factors to be considered in each case to ensure that the agreement in question is as strong as possible.
 In particular, prenuptial agreements should be signed at least one month before the date of the marriage to avoid future concerns that an immanent wedding put pressure on either party to sign.
 Postnuptial agreements do not have this time sensitivity.

 When should I discuss the possibility of a prenuptial agreement?

-We would therefore advise that parties wishing to enter into a prenuptial agreement should begin discussing this as soon as possible and should seek legal advice early on in the process to help guide their expectations.
+We would therefore advise that parties wishing to enter in to a prenuptial agreement should begin discussing this as soon as possible and should seek legal advice early on in the process to help guide their expectations.

 Yes, this can be done by agreement between the parties.
-Most nuptial agreements contain a review clause listing certain events that may trigger a review.
-Even without such a clause it would be possible for the parties to voluntarily decide that they want to alter the terms of an agreement.
+Most nuptial agreements contain an explicit review clause listing certain key events that may trigger a review.
+Even without such a clause it would be possible for the parties to voluntarily decide that they wanted to alter the terms of an agreement.
 Where parties do decide to alter the terms of a nuptial agreement they should obtain legal advice to ensure that the correct procedure is followed.
 Usually the original agreement will be upheld if a court decides it satisfies the requirements (re legal advice, disclosure etc) when signed and that the proposed provision is fair to both taking into account all the current circumstances including the agreement, in the event that a review is not carried out or agreed.

 Will a nuptial agreement be damaging for our relationship?